If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 Can I train my dog to stop kicking?

 Yes, you can train your dog to stop kicking.
 It is important to understand that he is trying to tell you something.
-So if you are able to understand him, you can always train him not to kick.
+So if you can understand him, you can always train him not to kick.

 How do I know when my dog is getting bored?